Information About Louisiana

 Louisiana Educational Opportunities

-In 2016, U.S. News & World Report ranked Tulane University in New Orleans the nation's 41st best university.
-That same year, U.S. News recognized Loyola University New Orleans as the 11th best regional university in the South.
+In 2019, U.S. News & World Report ranked Tulane University in New Orleans the nation's 40th best university.
+That same year, U.S. News recognized Loyola University New Orleans as the 197th best national universities.
 Tulane and Loyola are both private nonprofit schools.

 For much of its history, Louisiana was known for it large cotton and sugar industries.
 While these two crops are still grown in abundance, other natural resources have made the state more prosperous.
 Oil, natural gas and wood are some of the state's main exports today.
 The fishing industry in Louisiana ranks second only to Alaska and is a large source of fresh shrimp around the country.